-Articles 179, 183 and 273 of Council Directive 2006/112 / EC of 28 November 2006 on the common system of value added tax, read in the light of the principle of fiscal neutrality, must be interpreted as meaning that they do not preclude a tax authoritiy, which does not provide for the possibility for the tax authorities to refund VAT, before the end of a tax audit, of a surplus of VAT related to transactions which are not under audit, in so far as it cannot be established clearly, precisely and unequivocally that the VAT receivable of which the amount may be lower than that of the transactions not subject to audit, will persist, irrespective of the outcome of that control.
+Articles 179, 183 and 273 of Council Directive 2006/112/EC of 28 November 2006 on the common system of value added tax, read in the light of the principle of fiscal neutrality, must be interpreted as meaning that they not oppose a national scheme that does not provide for the possibility for the tax administration to transfer before the completion of a tax audit in respect of a value added tax (VAT) return in which a VAT surplus is stated for a particular tax period to refund the part of that surplus that relates to transactions not covered by that control at the start of the transaction, in so far as it cannot be clearly, precisely and unambiguously established that a VAT surplus,the amount of which may be less than that of the transactions not covered by that check will continue to exist regardless of the outcome of that check, which is for the referring court to ascertain.

 - Taxlive (in Dutch)